Kalafina/papercrop/trunk/config_for_stareread_STK101/readme.txt

 6. delete the temporary images and folder
 7. close the STKMaker
 all automatically.
 (Make sure not moving the mouse while the stkmaker.au3 script is working.)
-So all you have to do is to copy the resulting STK file into your ebook.
+So all you need to do is to copy the resulting STK file into your ebook.
 (Even this can be automated by editing config.lua move_to_folder variable.)

 Usage 2: console mode conversion from jpeg sequence to STK format without using PaperCrop